 Determination of your character

 How an individual applicant’s character is determined varies from state to state.
 All states will ask for the information to be disclosed on the application to sit for the real estate exam.
 Some states will require fingerprinting or other background check and the information will be compared to what you disclosed on your application.
-Regardless of how the state that you are in requests the information, you must completely and honestly disclose any conviction, felony or misdemeanor, to ever be considered for a real estate license.
+Regardless of how your state requests the information, you must completely and honestly disclose any conviction, felony or misdemeanor, to ever be considered for a real estate license.

 A felony conviction is a very serious offense, but it is possible to have a new start.
 The first step is integrity.
 You must display the necessary characteristics of honesty and full disclosure that are required to be a real estate agent in order to be considered to take the real estate licensing exam.
 If a person exhibits these qualities, has paid their debt to society, and is completely honest about any felony convictions on their record, they could get the opportunity to start over with a prosperous new career in real estate.

-If you are ready to get started in your real estate career, Real Estate Express offers the pre-licensing courses and information you need to get started today.
+If you’re ready to start your real estate career, Real Estate Express offers the pre-licensing courses and information you need to get started today.